AslanAilstair/TinyCodeChallenges/challenges/CONTRIBUTTING.md

    'problem.md : Describe the challenge.
    'solution-*.{html,css,py,js}' : Your solutio files.
 3. Submit a Pull Request with your changes.
-4. I'll review and merge ot!
+4. I'll review and merge it!

 Keep it simple and fun-let's grow together! 🌱